peterhurford/vowpal_platypus/README.md

 roc = str(metrics.roc_auc_score(numpy.array(d_preds), numpy.array(actuals)))
 ```

 This produces a Titanic survival model with an AUC of 0.8453 in 0.52sec.
+That score is enough to get into the Top 100 on the leaderboard.

 ## Credits, Contributions, and License